 - Redistribute Assets: If you become invested in a new charity or a named beneficiary dies or otherwise leaves your life, you can change the original distribution of assets in your Last Will.

 - Distribute New Assets: If you have purchased a new property, you can update your Last Will by detailing how the new assets will be distributed.

 - Plan Your Funeral: Perhaps you recently decided you don’t want a traditional burial and want your ashes scattered across the Pacific Ocean.
 You can change just that part of your original will rather than rewriting the entire thing.

 - Correct Mistakes: If you discover one of your beneficiaries’ names is misspelled or one of your items is improperly described, it is essential to correct that mistake to avoid confusion later.

-Remember that if you are substantially altering your Last Will, you are better off revoking it and drafting a new will rather than using this document—the more complicated the alteration, the higher the likelihood of future disputes and unenforceability.
+You should remember that if you are substantially altering your Last Will, you are better off revoking it and drafting a new will rather than using a Codicil—the more complicated a Codicil, the higher likelihood of future disputes and unenforceability.

 - the changes are inherently different from the heart or nature of the distributions of the original will,